Table of Contents

 Keep teams supercharged with delay-less appreciation and on-the-spot rewards

-Micro and Macro ‘Moments of Success’ can be shared by both peers and supervisors, and celebrated with incentives which range from warmly hand-written ‘Well Done!’
+Micro and Macro ‘Moments of Success’ can be shared by peers and supervisors and celebrated with incentives ranging from warmly hand-written ‘Well Done!’
 Notes to lavish achievement awards (and everything in between).
 Not just that.
-Attractive perks and discount programs for employees, as well as thoughtful benefits like health insurance and loans (for home, car and kids’ education) can make workers feel appreciated and special.
+Attractive perks, employee discount programs, and thoughtful benefits like health insurance and loans (for home, car, and kids’ education) can make workers feel appreciated and special.

 Turn work into joy

 Improve employee engagement with technology and tools like Empuls that make discussion (both one-on-one and in groups) natural and easy.
-Friendly and timely ‘pokes and nudges’ help planning and alignment, making sure every item on the To-Do List is ticked at the end of the day.
+Friendly and timely ‘pokes and nudges’ help planning and alignment, ensuring every item on the To-Do List is ticked at the end of the day.
 Team Building features (like games and activities) tighten connection and culture.
-Sharing hierarchy-charts encourage folks to recognize and say “Hello” to colleagues in other departments and functions, multiplying rapport and strengthening communities.
+Sharing hierarchy charts encourages folks to recognize and say “Hello” to colleagues in other departments and functions, multiplying rapport and strengthening communities.

 Take better leadership decisions

-Big Data Analytics lets you monitor, measure and interpret performance intuitively and granularly.
-Feedback campaigns, on their part, let you stay on top of employee sentiment and track culture pulse every second.
-Together, they provide the crucial visibility you’ve been missing to take smarter talent and business decision.
+Big Data Analytics lets you monitor, measure, and interpret performance intuitively and granularly.
+Feedback campaigns, on their part, let you stay on top of employee sentiment and track the culture pulse every second.
+Together, they provide the crucial visibility you’ve been missing to make smarter talent and business decisions.

 Upgrade the Engagement, Invest in Change

-Going on the defensive may be humankind’s natural reflex to crisis, but experts don’t agree that it is the wisest route to take.
-This applies to every function in the business including Accounting and Costs.
-A lot of organizations have chosen to take the ‘easy way out’ by shrinking teams, reviewing capex and opex, and cutting corners (the third is often a function of the first two).
-Precedence, however, points to a different direction.
+Going on the defensive may be humankind’s natural reflex to crisis, but experts don’t agree that it is the wisest route.
+This applies to every function in the business, including Accounting and Costs.
+Many organizations have taken the ‘easy way out’ by shrinking teams, reviewing capex and opex, and cutting corners (the third is often a function of the first two).
+Precedence, however, points in a different direction.
 Its message is powerfully clear:

 Downtimes are, more than anything, valuable opportunities to introspect and apprise the business model, reimagine the SWOT and revamp capabilities across the chain.

-History, after all, favours the prepared.
+History, after all, favors the prepared.
 When they can’t go to sea, fishermen – they say – mend their nets for the next season.
-The ‘extra time and space’ we have on our hands at this moment is therefore a ‘Wake Up Call’ to strategically invest in technologies, processes and mindsets that can help the organize adapt to change in the best possible way, and get ready for the ‘New Reality’ with revamped competitive edge.
+The ‘extra time and space’ we have on our hands at this moment is, therefore, a ‘Wake Up Call’ to strategically invest in technologies, processes, and mindsets that can help the organized adapt to change in the best possible way and get ready for the ‘New Reality’ with revamped competitive edge.

 Repurpose Savings into Growth Via People